thunder-project/thunder/README.md

 > large-scale image and time series analysis in python

 Thunder is an ecosystem of tools for the analysis of image and time series data in Python.
 It provides data structures and algorithms for loading, processing, and analyzing these  data, and can be useful in a variety of domains, including neuroscience, medical imaging, video processing, and geospatial and climate analysis.
-And it can support large-scale analysis through the distributed computing engine [Spark](https://github.com/apache/spark).
+It can be used locally, but also supports large-scale analysis through the distributed computing engine [Spark](https://github.com/apache/spark).

-# install
+## install

 The core `thunder` package defines data structures and read/write patterns for images and time series.
 It is built on `numpy`, `scipy`, `scikit-learn`, and `scikit-image`, and is compatible with Python 2.7 and 3.4.
 You can install it wil